-Hannah provides admin support for the team and heads up our marketing.
+Hannah is our Office Manager and heads up our marketing.
 She holds a degree in English Literature from Southampton University and has experience in marketing for the cultural sector and in events management.
 She assists with business development and also ensures Greengauge meets all necessary Management and Auditing requirements.
 Hannah has recently been awarded the Certificate in Professional Marketing from the Chartered Institute of Marketing.